syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/spreadsheet/open-save.md

 ```

-You can find the server endpoint code to fetch and process the Excel file in this attachment(https://www.syncfusion.com/downloads/support/directtrac/general/ze/WebApplication1_(1)-880363187).

-After launching the server endpoint, you need to update the file fetch URL on the client-side sample as shown below.
+You can find the server endpoint code to fetch and process the Excel file in this [attachment](https://www.syncfusion.com/downloads/support/directtrac/general/ze/WebApplication1_(1)-880363187).
+After launching the server endpoint, you need to update the URL on the client side sample as shown below.

 ```js

-// To open an Excel file from the server.
+// To open an Excel file from the server. fetch('https://localhost:{port number}/Home/Open')

-fetch('https://localhost:{port number}/Home/Open')

 ```

 ### External workbook confirmation dialog